Do you want to send emails from your Python application?

 How to run a Python script?

-To run a Python script, you’ll need to open up a terminal window and then navigate to the root directory of the project.
+To run a Python file, you’ll need to open up a terminal window and then navigate to the root directory of the project.
 Once there, specify the version of Python you’re running, give a space, and then mention the script name you want to run.

 For instance, if your file name is send_email.py